 \section{Discussion and Future Work}

 \SAD{} introduces as novel GAN-based anomaly generator, leveraging a semi-supervised AD method to the considerably stricter unsupervised setting.
-We hope to spark the interest to integrate a generator feedback-loop to other semi-supervised AD methods.
+We hope to spark interest to integrate a generator feedback-loop to other semi-supervised AD methods.
 GANs profit from an active research community.
 In our research, we incorporated recent advances like optimised loss functions.
-However, there are still open research questions, e.g. regarding mode collapse \cite{bau_seeing_2019}.
 We are certain that future research on GANs will also improve the performance of our anomaly generator.
 Thus, we like to encourage to update and rethink the building blocks used in \SAD{} as the research on generative models progresses.

-\section{Conclusion}
+\subsection{Conclusion}

-In this paper, we introduced \SAD{}: a data-driven unsupervised anomaly detection method combining generative adversarial nets and the analysis of hidden activation values.
+In this paper, we introduced \SAD{}: an unsupervised anomaly detection method combining generative adversarial nets and the analysis of hidden activation values.
 By generating anomalous counterexamples from normal samples only, we leveraged a semi-supervised AD method to the strict and more widely applicable setting of unsupervised AD.
-In other words, we showed that an AD method trained on artificial anomalies is able to reveal real anomalies, thus solving the class imbalance of AD problems.
+In other words, we showed that an AD method trained on our artificial anomalies sampled from the latent space of an AAE is able to detect real anomalies.
 The anomaly detector and the anomaly generator are interconnected, challenging themselves the clearer the notion of normal samples becomes. \SAD{} works in a purely data-driven way, thus can be applied on a variety of use cases without any domain expert required.